Introduction to R and RStudio

 [1] FALSE FALSE TRUE FALSE TRUE

-• This line of code applies the boolean vector criteria to satisfaction_scores, and only retrieve items that fulfils the condition. i.e. items whose position is marked as TRUE by criteria vector
+• This line of code applies the boolean vector criteria to satisfaction_scores, and only retrieve items that fulfils the condition. i.e. only return TRUE value criteria vector

 # Use the boolean vector to filter satisfaction scores